U.S. Border Agents Chased Migrants On Horseback. A Photographer Explains What He Saw

 The photographer's viewpoint

-Video from the scene shows an agent whirling his horse's long reins as he tries to block a man from entering the U.S. And in widely seen photographs, an agent lunges nearly out of his saddle to grab a man by the shirt, as he carries bags of food.
+Video from the scene shows an agent whirling his horse's long reins as he tries to block a man from entering the U.S. And in widely seen photographs, an agent lunges nearly out of his saddle to grab a man by the shirt as the man carries bags of food.

 "The agents tried to block them, and then the one agent grabbed a man by his shirt and then kind of swung them around," said Ratje, who frequently covers border issues.
 "And I don't know what prompted that."